JacksonToth/RowReducer_GUI/README.md

 # RowReducer_GUI
-Using Windows API to create a program that can perform row reductions on use rinputted matrices. wip
+Using Windows API to create a program that can perform row reductions on user inputted matrices.
+WIP